62nd Siege Battery, Royal Garrison Artillery: Ypres

 The offensive was renewed on 20 September with the Battle of the Menin Road Ridge.
 The new tactics emphasised stepwise attacks, allowing time for the heavy artillery to carry out CB tasks and to destroy concrete emplacements.
 23rd HAG began a 'hurricane' bombardment on 19 September and continued until 08.40 next day, by which time XIV Corps' right-hand division (20th (Light)) had carried out its limited operation.
 The guns then fired a protective barrage as the infantry consolidated their gains.
 23rd HAG then began bombarding concrete dugouts and strongpoints along the Broehmbeek to prepare for the next advance.
 62nd Siege Bty got its first gun up to Boesinghe on the canal bank on 23 September, and a second next day.
 XIV Corps played a minor role in the next advance (the Battle of Polygon Wood, 26 September), with 23rd HAG firing a protective barrage across the divisional front.
 On 1 October 62nd Siege Bty was heavily shelled by German 5.9-inch howitzers for six hours: one gun was hit and its carriage damaged, some ammunition was set alight, and the fire spread to the ruins of Boesinghe, destroying several pairs of transport wheels; one gunner was killed.
 The Battle of Broodseinde on 4 October saw XIV Corps gain its limited objectives with very little opposition.
 Next day 62nd Siege Bty moved one of its howitzers across the Yser Canal, and a second two days later, but any movement of the heavy howitzers over the mud and shell-holes was extremely difficult and the ammunition lorries could not leave the road.
 The Battle of Poelcappelle on 9 October went well for XIV Corps, but the worsening conditions led to failure further south.
 By the time the attack was renewed on 12 October (the First Battle of Passchendaele) guns and ammunition were sinking in the mud, bombardments were thin and inaccurate, and CB fire had almost ceased, while the gunners continued to suffer casualties from enemy HE and gas.
 New forward positions selected for 62nd Siege Bty behind Abri Wood had to be cancelled on 17 October because the engineers could not lay a Decauville Railway to bring up ammunition.
-The battery struggled to get forward a section at a time – the caterpillar tractors became bogged – but orders arrived on 19 October to fire from whatever temporary positions they had reached.
+The battery struggled to get forward a section at a time – the Holt 75 caterpillar tractors became bogged – but orders arrived on 19 October to fire from whatever temporary positions they had reached.
 XIV Corps attacked in Houthulst Forest on 22 October with poor results.
 23rd HAG was ordered to lay on a 48-hour bombardment for the next attack (the Second Battle of Passchendaele) on 26 October, but the infantry struggling through the mud failed to take their objectives.